josh-hs-ko/Thesis/README.md

 A predicate saying that a morphism is part of an isomorphism is also provided.

 #### Prelude.Category.Isomorphism.Functor
-Isomorphisms are preserved by functors.
+Isomorphisms are preserved by fun⁻ctors.

 #### Prelude.Category.NaturalTransformation
 If each of the components of a natural transformation from `F` to `G` is part of an isomorphism, then `F` and `G` are naturally isomorphic.